JKSteel/Clemailer/README.md

 ---

 ## Troubleshooting

-**"Python not found"** — make sure Python is installed and "Add to PATH" was ticked.
-Try running `python --version` in a terminal to check.

-**Google sign-in shows a warning** — this is expected for personal OAuth apps in test mode.
-Click Advanced → proceed.

 **"Access blocked: App has not completed verification"** — go back to the OAuth consent screen in Google Cloud Console, make sure your Gmail is listed under Test Users, and try again.